The mission of the Teacher Education Scholarship program is to:

 All applicants are evaluated according to the criteria established for specific scholarships, including academic achievement.
 Most scholarships require a minimum 3.0, while some have a lower or higher GPA requirement.
 All education majors with a compelling need are encouraged to apply, as criteria also include financial need, commitment to the profession, and potential for effective teaching.

-- Notification of awards will be made via your BroncoMail account by April 20.
+Awardees will be notified via BroncoMail account by April 20.
 Recipients must accept their award within 30 days of receiving notification or the scholarship will be canceled.

-If you have questions this website did not answer, please contact the Scholarship Committee Chair:
+If you have additional questions, please contact the Scholarship Committee Chair:

-Sara Fry, Associate Professor, Department of Curriculum, Instruction and Foundational Studies.
+Dr. Fry, Professor, Department of Curriculum, Instruction and Foundational Studies.
 SARAFRY@BOISESTATE.EDU